Most of us have used ̶ or at least heard about ̶ covered calls.

-First of all, I always start – just like when I use a traditional covered-call strategy – by choosing a low-beta stock.
+First of all, I always start – just like when I use a traditional covered call strategy – by choosing a low-beta stock.
 I want a stock with low volatility because the strategy works best when there is minimal vacillation in the underlying stock.

-The ETF exemplifies the typical characteristics that I look for when using a poor man’s covered-call strategy.
+The stock exemplifies the typical low-beta, blue chip stock that I look for when using a poor man’s covered call strategy.

-The next step is to choose an appropriate LEAPS contract to replace buying 100 shares of GDX.
+The next step is to choose an appropriate LEAPS contract to replace buying 100 shares of MO stock.

-If we look at GDX’s option chain, we will quickly notice that the expiration cycle with the longest duration is the January 2018 cycle, which has roughly 463 days left until expiration.
+If we look at MO’s option chain, we will quickly notice that the expiration cycle with the longest duration is the January 2019 cycle, which has roughly 533 days left until expiration.

-With the stock trading at $23.49, I prefer to buy a contract that is in the money at least 10%, if not more.
-For the options geeks out there, I like to buy a LEAPS contract with a delta of around 0.80.
-Let’s use the $17 strike for our example.
+With the stock trading at $65.73 I prefer to buy a contract that is in the money at least 10%, if not more.
+Let’s use the $52.5 strike for our example.

-We can buy one options contract, which is equivalent to 100 shares of GDX, for roughly $8.20, if not cheaper.
-Remember, always use a limit order – never buy at the ask price, which in this case is $8.30.
+We can buy one options contract, which is equivalent to 100 shares of MO stock, for roughly $14.60, if not cheaper.
+Remember, always use a limit order – never buy at the ask price, which in this case is $15.30.

 The next step is to sell an out-of-the-money call against our LEAPS contract.

-No matter the approach, we can continue to sell calls against our LEAPS contract every month or so to lower the total capital outlay.
-But remember, options have a limited life, so when we get closer to the LEAPS contract’s expiration we will simply sell the contract and use the proceeds to continue our poor man’s covered-call strategy.
+We can continue to sell calls against our LEAPS contract every month or so to lower the total capital outlay.
+But remember, options have a limited life, so when we get closer to the LEAPS contract’s expiration we will simply sell the contract and use the proceeds to continue our poor man’s covered call strategy.